 "Initial symptoms following exposure to sarin are a runny nose, tightness in the chest and constriction of the pupils.
 Soon after, the victim has difficulty breathing and experiences nausea and drooling.
 As the victim continues to lose control of bodily functions, the victim vomits, defecates and urinates.
 This phase is followed by twitching and jerking.
 Ultimately, the victim becomes comatose and suffocates in a series of convulsive spasms." -Wikipedia

-It is extremely toxic and can get into the human body by almost any means necessary, ingestion, inhalation, or through cuts in the skin.
+It is extremely toxic and can get into the human body by almost any means—ingestion, inhalation or through cuts in the skin.
 What the toxin does is block sodium channels in the body that are required for transmission of signals between the body and brain.
-Therefore the symptoms of Tetrodotoxin poison are paralysis of muscles, loss of sensation and loss of regular heart rate.
-Meaning after around 6 hours of consumption, death will occur.
+Therefore, the symptoms of Tetrodotoxin poison are paralysis of muscles, loss of sensation and loss of regular heart rate—meaning that around six hours after consumption, death will occur.

-The Puffer Fish containing the nasty toxin are a delicacy in Japan, and the toxin is not removed from the organs after cooking.
+The pufferfish containing the nasty toxin are a delicacy in Japan, and the toxin is not removed from the organs after cooking.
 Amazingly, people still put their neck on the line to try the fish.
-Up to 5 Japanese people die on average every year from eating poorly prepared puffer fish organs.
+Up to five Japanese people die on average every year from eating poorly prepared pufferfish organs.

 Well, there you have it!
-The top 5 deadliest poisons known to man.
-I hope this hasn't worried you too much, there are antidotes for many of them and some in development for the ones that don't have one yet.
+The top five deadliest poisons known to man.
+I hope this hasn't worried you too much; there are antidotes for many of them, and some in development for the ones that don't have one yet.
 It's amazing to think that things as simple as plants can produce such powerful poisons that they could easily kill us.
 It just goes to show that man is not invincible.